I love women and everything about them, they have no equal in my eyes.

-Having a vastly different sense of vulgarity, and moreover a different level of cultural standard, can lead to a distancing between the two of you.
+Having a vastly different sense of vulgarity, and moreover, a different level of cultural standard, can lead to a distancing between the two of you.
 This distancing may only be figurative, as you may see yourselves literally clashing and colliding over your differences.
-We all have different levels of vulgarity that we can tolerate without actively focusing on adapting, and if you don't recognize this for yourselves then the relationship is going to get bumpy quite quick.
+We all have different levels of vulgarity that we can tolerate without actively focusing on adapting, and if you don't recognize this for yourselves then the relationship is going to get bumpy quite quickly.

 Take for example when you or your partner are with their friends and close relatives, entire movies and scenes have been written around the concept of, "interpersonal vulgarity," and it is especially prevalent in Rom-Coms.
-It is usually the case that you get to see your significant other in a light they don't usually portray themselves, and for the sake of clarity we are going to use men and their friends as an example.
+It is usually the case that you get to see your significant other in a light they don't usually portray themselves, and for the sake of clarity, we are going to use men and their friends as an example.
 Men and their friends tend to take vulgarity to a level many feminists have written novels about, even I've written articles on the subject.

 Take for example your husband or boyfriend hanging out in the garage with his buddies, and you overhear a raucous laughter that brings cause for your investigation of what could be so humorous.
 You open the door to the garage, and a scene of vulgar horrors is now all too apparent: Your husband is holding a lit lighter just behind the butt of his best friend, which is pointed toward the guy you just met on the couch across from them, and they are turning farts into a flamethrower.

 "Wow, just wow," is all you can think to yourself as you slowly close the door and go back to what you were doing before you were so shockingly traumatized by this unexpected, vulgar scene starring your significant other.
-It can be a deal breaker for many, but perhaps you and your partner mesh well.
+It can be a deal-breaker for many, but perhaps you and your partner mesh well.